Jeep Wrangler Overheating At Idle (ALL FIXES)

 - Insufficient Air Flow

 If you regularly enjoy wheeling your jeep on muddy tracks, over time, you can expect your radiator to become clogged up with mud and debris.
 This results in restricting the airflow and causing the engine to overheat.
-If any of the components that make up the cooling system are not functioning 100%, it will add stress to the other components, thus causing your Jeep to eventually overheat.

 Let’s now look at what the possible cause could be for your Jeep overheating only at idle.